algorithmica-org/en/eytzinger.md

 They are widely used for indexing in databases, especially those that operate on-disk, because if $k$ is big, this allows large sequential memory accesses while reducing the height of the tree.

-To do static binary searches, one can implement a B-tree in an implicit way, i. e. without actually storing any pointers and spending only $O(1)$ additional memory, and $k$ could be made equal to the cache line size so that each node request fetches exactly one cache line.
+To perform static binary searches, one can implement a B-tree in an implicit way, i. e. without actually storing any pointers and spending only $O(1)$ additional memory, and $k$ could be made equal to the cache line size so that each node request fetches exactly one cache line.

 ![](img/btree.png)